mrmaxsteel/CODE-devops-workshop/README.md

 *	Run a Jenkins Continuous Integration (CI) server as a Docker container on an AWS instance
 *	Set up a CI/CD pipeline for a GitHub repository, so you can have automated Build, Test and Deploy, each time you commit!

 Hopefully, you will come away knowing more about public clouds and why they are being used more and more in industry.
-You will be introduced to containers, and learn a bit about why they are the hottest topic in tech at the moment.
-And you will have a better understanding of Continuous Integration/Continuous Deployment (CI/CD), and how it can really help accelerate time to market and improve software quality.
+You will be introduced to containers (specifically docker), and learn a bit about why they are a hot topic in tech at the moment.
+And you will have a better understanding of Continuous Integration/Continuous Deployment (CI/CD), and how it can help accelerate time to market and improve software quality.

-Finally, and perhaps most practically, you will leave knowing everything you need to know to easily set up your own end-to-end DevOps pipeline, so you can hit the ground running on your next software project!
+Finally, and perhaps most practically, you shuold leave knowing everything you need to know to easily set up your own end-to-end DevOps pipeline, so you can hit the ground running on your next software project!

 ## Pre-work
 What you will need: